-A resident requested lowering the existing 25 mile per hour speed limits approaching Kensington Hilltop Elementary School.
+A resident requested lowering the speed limits approaching Kensington Hilltop Elementary School.
 The Traffic Safety Investigator conducted an investigation which included a site visit, observation of vehicle, bicycle and pedestrian activity.
-This area feature few formal sidewalks, and the roadways are narrow.
-It was determined an Engineering and Traffic Survey (E&TS) was required to support any potential reduction in the existing speed limit.
+This area features few formal sidewalks, and the roadways are narrow.
+It was determined